 There have been persistent claims that the Grenfell Tower death toll is higher than official estimates because there were undocumented residents living there.
 One such woman explains why she is too afraid to come forward to the authorities.

-But, unlike Helen, 40-year-old Rhea wasn't a registered tenant, having lost her legal right to remain in the UK in 2012.
+But, unlike them, 40-year-old Rhea wasn't a registered tenant, having lost her legal right to remain in the UK in 2012.